 Looking at the tuition and fees page on college websites can be enough to make your jaw drop.
-However (thankfully), few of us pay the full sticker price for a degree.
+Thankfully, few end up paying the full sticker price for a degree.
 Between loans, scholarships, and financial aid, there are numerous options to make college more affordable.

 If you’ve opened a state-sponsored, tax-advantaged 529 college savings plan, you’re already off to a great start.
 But how does your 529 plan factor into your larger strategy to pay for your child’s education?
-And how much have you discussed with him or her?
+And how much of that strategy have you discussed with them?

 How America Pays for College